-- \rightarrow In Grades 4 to 12, students will wear non-medical or cloth masks while in school. -) In Kindergarten to Grade 3, non-medical or cloth masks are strongly encouraged for students.
-(Please note that there continues to be discussion regarding the wearing of masks for this group of students; any changes will be communicated to parents.) - Grade 3 students in a split grade 3 and 4 class will wear non-medical or cloth masks. - > Teachers will endeavour to provide opportunities for outside breaks where masks may be removed. - \rightarrow If a student does not have a face covering, they will be provided a non-medical mask by the school. - > For students who are unable to wear a face covering, please speak with your child's teacher or school Principal.
+- > In Grades 4 to 12, students will wear non-medical or cloth masks while in school. - > In Kindergarten to Grade 3, non-medical or cloth masks are strongly encouraged for students. - > Grade 3 students in a split grade 3 and 4 class will wear non-medical or cloth masks. - > Teachers will endeavour to provide opportunities for outside breaks where masks may be removed. - > If a student does not have a face covering, they will be provided a non-medical mask by the school.

+For students who are unable to wear a face covering, please speak with your child's teacher or school Principal.